crisbee/IntroToDataPowerOnDockerLab/README.md

 ### Create the Dockerfile
 A docker image is defined via a Dockerfile.

-Make sure you are in the /home/ibmuser/secondDP/IntroToDataPowerOnDockerLab/mydp dirctory.
+Make sure you are in the /home/ibmuser/secondDP/IntroToDataPowerOnDockerLab/mydp directory.
 This is where we are going to create the Dockerfile.
 Use the following command (copy and past all at once) to create the file:

 ````console
 cd ~/secondDP/IntroToDataPowerOnDockerLab/mydp/